Produce Spotlight: The Ultimate Guide to Tomatoes

 Which tomatoes are best for salsa?
 Pasta?
 Salad?

 Plum tomatoes are more firm and less juicy then “slicing” tomatoes and work very well to make tomato sauce because there is less liquid in them to evaporate into thick sauce.
 Sun-ripened garden fresh tomatoes are best for salsa because they have the best flavor.
 I like to use a blend of yellow and red tomatoes for a slightly less acidic fresh pico de gallo.
-For tomato salad I recommend a blend of garden fresh heirloom beefsteak tomatoes, like a Brandywine and Cherokee Purple.
+For my tomato and anchovy salad I recommend a blend of garden fresh heirloom beefsteak tomatoes, like a Brandywine and Cherokee Purple.
 To add tomato to a green salad, look for ripe but firm medium sized tomatoes, salad tomatoes or cherry tomatoes so as not to add too much unwanted moisture to the salad.

 Can tomatoes be refrigerated?